 Can Guinea Pigs Eat Butternut Squash?

-Seeds of all kinds represent a choking hazard for guinea pigs.
+We recommend removing the seeds by scooping them out before serving.
+Seeds of all kinds are a choking hazard for guinea pigs.

 Advantages of Butternut Squash

-- It additionally has vitamin E and K for great immunity, healthy skin and bones
+- Vitamin E and K for immunity, healthy skin, and strong bones

-- Magnesium and iron for muscles, a solid heart, and healthy blood.
+- Magnesium and iron for muscles, heart health, and blood

 How Much Squash Should I Give My Guinea Pigs to Eat?

-A guinea pig shouldn’t eat butternut squash more than 2-4 times per week.
+A guinea pig shouldn’t eat butternut squash more than 2 to 4 times per week.

 Risks